-The various symptoms of gout are as follows:
+The various symptoms of gout disease:

 - Intense Joint Pain - It usually affects the large joint of your big toe, but it can occur in any joint.
-Other commonly affected joints include the ankles, knees, elbows, wrists and fingers.
+Other commonly affected joints include the ankles, knees, elbows, wrists, and fingers.

 - Discomfort - some joint discomfort may last from a few days to a few weeks.

 - Inflammation and Redness - The affected joint or joints become swollen, tender, warm and red.